cran-task-views/ClinicalTrials/ClinicalTrials.md

     confidence intervals for general linear hypotheses in parametric models, including linear, generalized linear, linear mixed effects, and survival models.
+-   `r pkg("ssanv")` is a set of functions to calculate sample size for two-sample difference in means tests.
+Does adjustments for either nonadherence or variability that comes from using data to estimate parameters.
 -   `r pkg("survival", priority = "core")` contains
     descriptive statistics, two-sample tests, parametric accelerated
     failure models, Cox model.
 Delayed entry (truncation) allowed for all models; interval censoring for parametric models.
 Case-cohort designs.
--   `r pkg("ssanv")` is a set of functions to calculate sample size for two-sample difference in means tests.
-Does adjustments for either nonadherence or variability that comes from using data to estimate parameters.

 ### Meta-Analysis

--   `r pkg("metasens")` is a package for statistical methods to model and adjust for bias in meta-analysis
 -   `r pkg("meta")` is for fixed and random effects meta-analysis.
 It has Functions for tests of bias, forest and funnel plot.